doctor-g/tsqr/README.md

 # Thunderstone Quest Randomizer

+**Note:** This randomizer is deprecated.
+Please use [my newer one here instead](https://doctor-g.github.io/ThunderstoneQuestRandomizer/).

+---

 This web app is a randomizer for Thunderstone Quest.
 You can use it to generate sets of cards for a random adventure.